 Incorporate Frequent Feedback

 Feedback is most effective when incorporated into the flow of work, such as when you’re reviewing blog post outlines or content marketing campaign plans.
-This gives the employee an opportunity to immediately apply that feedback, whether it’s correcting a problem or refining a key concept.
+This gives the employee an opportunity to immediately apply that feedback, whether it’s correcting a problem, refining a key concept or incorporating specific knowledge.

-Note that this type of frequent communication can be emotionally taxing, particularly because you’re often addressing team members when they’re at their most vulnerable.
+Note that this type of frequent communication can be emotionally demanding and potentially stressful, especially when tough conversations are needed and people are feeling vulnerable.
 But there’s a big reward for sticking with it.

 “If you’re accepting the emotional labor and being a great communicator — and giving feedback when it counts — you’re going to end up with some awesome people on your team,” says Lindsey Donner, vice president of member benefits at Community.co.

 When you build a habit of frequent feedback with employees, you provide a solid foundation for a trusting relationship.

 Establish Teamwide Communication Guidelines